 Overtime, the clenching behavior can cause the muscles to develop trigger points or tender points which can be painful and result in changes in how the muscle functions.
 These changes can alter the coordination during bowel movements or urination as well.

 The good news is that hypertonic pelvic floor muscles can be treated.
 Pelvic physical therapy is a primary method of treatment.
 This specialized form of physical therapy addresses various issues with the pelvic floor and abdominal muscles.

 People with hyperactive pelvic floor muscle dysfunction will receive a combination of specialized exercises for the pelvic floor, biofeedback, real time ultrasound, and manual therapy to help restore normal muscle function.

 Additionally, tools may be used at home to help expedite the results and empower people to manage their symptoms independently.
-These may include a pelvic wand to treat trigger points, and dilators if penetration is difficult or painful.
+This may include tools such as Intimate Rose’s patented pelvic wand to treat trigger points, and dilators if penetration is difficult or painful.